joelself/fasthashmap/README.md

-fastWriteableHashMap
+fastWritableHashMap
 ===========

-Rust WriteableHashMap based on a faster hash function and Python dictionaries.
+Rust WritableHashMap based on a faster hash function and Python dictionaries.

 WARNING